 The use of design-build methodology for awarding construction projects looks promising.
 However, there is room for improvement in a fully implemented design-build concept.
 When early completion of a project is of significant value, the design-build method of project delivery becomes very attractive.
-CDOT pursuance of the best value concept for larger and more complex projects is a step in the right direction.
+CDOT pursuance of the best value concept along with extended warranties for larger and more complex projects is a step in the right direction.
+Warranty clauses in conjunction with the design-build concept, foster trust between the owners and the contractors, which can lead to improved communication and eventually, improved quality.
+In addition, a warranty clause provides the owners with added insurance that they are getting quality products that will meet the intended design life.